-Power Systems Field Trip
+Power Systems Field Trips

 EPECentre Power Systems Field Trips are continuously rated by students as the best at UC, giving insight and bringing to life learning in true context.
 Seats on the trips are limited and in high demand.

-South Island: This four day trip departs for Southern Power Stations from Bluff to the Waitaki Valley.
+South Island: This four-day trip departs for Southern Power Stations from Bluff to the Waitaki Valley.

 The 2018 South Island Field trip took place from Tuesday 17 April to Friday 20 April 2018.
 The students from Engineering Intermediate to Third Pro visited a large number of sites (Alpine Energy, Tiwai Smelter, Meridian White Hill Wind Farm, Transpower Benmore HVDC site, Meridian Benmore Power Station and Ohau/Pukaki reservoirs, and Tekapo A power station).